l-zeuch/yagpdb.vim/CONTRIBUTING.md

    |           └─> Summary in present tense.
 Not capitalized.
 No period at the end.
    |
    └─> Commit Scope: Where did this commit happen?
-         e.g. docs, syntax, folding, keybinds, github, legal,...
+         e.g. docs, syntax, folding, keybinds, github, legal, ...
 ```

 ##### Scope

 The scope should be descriptive.
-If your commit would contain multiple scopes, split them up appropriately and consider individual pull requests should they not depend on each other.
+If your commit contained multiple scopes, split them up appropriately and consider individual pull requests should they not depend on each other.

 ##### Summary